filipe-pinheiro/filipe-pinheiro/README.md

 ## About me 🙋‍♂️

-Hi, I'm Filipe Pinheiro, an experienced Data Scientist and technology enthusiast.
-My aim is to help companies make strategic decisions through effective data analysis and solutions development.
-With expertise in Python, Machine Learning, and Statistical Analysis, I deliver creative solutions to complex problems.
-I'm always seeking new learning opportunities to improve my skills and deliver excellent work to clients.
+I am Filipe Pinheiro, a technology enthusiast and  Data Science professional.
+I use Phyton, Machine Learning and Statistical Analysis for challeging projects.
+A creative solution to each complex problem.
+Also providing effective data analisys for companies in search of quality decision making.

+I am always seeking new learning opportunities.
+Contact me for anything you may need a professional developer

 ## My skills 🛠️